sphinx-doc/sphinx/doc/config.rst

 .. confval:: epub_author

    The author of the document.
 This is put in the Dublin Core metadata.
-The default value is ``'unknown'``.
+It defaults to the :confval:`author` option.

 .. confval:: epub_contributor